-Intellectual Property Activities in Core Competence Areas Number of Patent Applications Published in Japan and Overseas in Core Competence Areas published in core competence areas is decreasing in Japan and rising overseas.
+Due to our implementation of the above-mentioned policy of increasing overseas patents, the number of patent applications published in core competence areas is decreasing in Japan and rising overseas.
 In the future, we will continue to bolster our global patent portfolio by submitting applications in the United States, China, and other countries.